ufuomasamson/elitefxpro/DATABASE_SCHEMA_VISUAL.md

 ---

-**🚀 Your Railway deployment will automatically create this entire database structure!**
+**🚀 Your Render deployment will automatically create this entire database structure!**